yuvalmGS/gigaspaces-wiki-jekyll/xap97/proxy-connectivity.markdown

 When the space resides in the same process as the client (a.k.a. embedded space), communication disruptions are impossible since no network is involved.
 However, when the space resides in a different process, communication between the client and the space may be disrupted for various reasons (machine was restarted or disconnected, space was shut down, processing unit was relocated, etc.).
 In such cases the space proxy router initiates an *active server lookup* procedure, in which all the potential servers are sampled concurrently until an available active server is discovered.
 If the active server lookup procedure exceeds the predefined timeout and no active server was found, the operation will be terminated and an exception will be thrown.
 The active server lookup timeout can be configured using the space-config.proxy.router.active-server-lookup-timeout property.

+{% info %}
-{% infosign %} **Single Space**: A single remote space is treated as a clustered space with a single member.
+**Single Space**: A single remote space is treated as a clustered space with a single member.
+{%endinfo%}

+{% note %}
-{% plus %} **Optimizing Failure Detection**: When searching for an active server the default interval between samples is 100 milliseconds.
+**Optimizing Failure Detection**: When searching for an active server the default interval between samples is 100 milliseconds.
 If your system demands shorter failure detection, the sampling interval can be configured using the `space-config.proxy.router.active-server-lookup-sampling-interval` property (see [Configuration](#Configuration)). **Note**: This settings does not affect the failover duration (i.e. how long it takes for a backup space to become primary), it only affects how long it takes for a space proxy to discover the new primary space.
 For more information refer to [Failure Detection](./failure-detection.html).
+{%endnote%}

 ## Partitioned Space